odkq/pomo/README.md

 Installation
 ------------

-Put the script in a PATH accessible directory, as ~/.local/bin You may need to set the execution bit (chmod) on it, and rename it to 'pomo' for convenience
+Put the script in a PATH accessible directory as ~/.local/bin

+You can use cp or create a link to the directory you cloned this repo:

+    ln -s $(pwd)/pomo.py ~/.local/bin/pomo.py

 Runtime dependencies
 --------------------